Missions OperationsReport

 The French, Czechs and Croats should join this battalion in January.
 But certain precursor elements will be there in a few weeks, starting in December.

-Logistics, a vital element of NATO deployment
+Logistics, a key element of NATO deployment

 Heavy transport vehicles and cranes